 15-year amortization after end of draw period.

 *APR=Annual Percentage Rate.
-Actual APR will be based on creditworthiness, loan-to-value (LTV), and the owner occupancy status of the subject property.
+Actual APR will be based on creditworthiness.

-Subject to credit approval; not all will qualify.
-Maximum LTV available based on approved credit and valuation of the property.
-Homeowners insurance required.
+All loans subject to approval.
+Loan amount and HELOC combined loan-to-value (HCLTV) subject to occupancy status; Max. loan amount from $100,000 to $150,000 and HCLTV can range from 65%–70%.
+Max.
+LTV based on approved credit and property valuation.
+Homeowner’s insurance required.
 Residential real estate only.
-Subject property must be located in Washington state and vested in borrower's name.
-To open the account, members pay half of the appraisal fee (member portion approximately $390-$450); all other fees are covered by Salal Credit Union.
-Interest may be tax deductible.
+Subject property must be in CA, OR, or WA state and vested in borrower’s name.
+Should an appraisal be a loan requirement, applicants pay half of the fee (approx. $350–$450); all other application fees are covered by Salal.
+Credit Union membership is required.
 Consult a tax advisor regarding the deductibility of interest.
 Salal Credit Union NMLS #416045.